USU-ITLS-x265-23-summer/class-repo/Weekly-assignments/Projects.md

  and <https://github.com/practical-tutorials/project-based-learning#html-and-css>

 ## Getting Started

-// If this is going to be used for another semester, I think it would be good to add a section here that explains how to create the page where we can begin editing out code within GitHub.
+1. Use the template provided by the teacher to set up your own repo.

-Use the template provided by the teacher to set up your own repo.
+2. Set up a codespace to begin editing.

 ## Project Assessment